nvdungx/nvdungx.github.io/_posts/2022-10-12-CAPL-script.md

 Some characteristics of CAPL script are:
 - C like syntax.
-- Event-driven (individual functions(evaluate, set signal values, send messages) that react to received messages, expired timers, change of a signals or in the environment).
+- Event-driven (individual functions(evaluate, set signal values, send messages) that react to received messages, expired timers event, change of a signals or in the environment).
 - CAPL program can be developed(.can, .cin) and compiled(.cbf) using Vector tool CAPL Browser(IDE).
 - Direct access to messages, signals, system variables and diagnostic parameters(via database file such as DBC CDD because CAPL Browser is integrated with CANoe,CANalyzer tool chain).
-- Can link to user dll(e.g. diagnostic operation: encryption API, key, seed value).
+- Can link to user dll(e.g. diagnostic operation: encryption API, security key/seed calculation).
 > .can: is execution code and compiled
 > .cin: is for common/library function, and shall be included by .can